Dunmxie/lending-club-credit-risk/src/Presentation_Tips.md

 6. **How would you put this model into production?**

 The XGBoost model is serialised with joblib and can be wrapped in a FastAPI endpoint that accepts loan application features and returns a default probability in milliseconds.
 The credit scorecard from notebook 04 provides a parallel interpretable output for regulatory compliance.
 I'd retrain monthly on new originations, monitor Gini on a rolling holdout, and alert if it drops more than 3 points — that's a standard model governance threshold.
+I know right?

 >The complete project: We have four notebooks, 15 charts, two saved models, a credit scorecard, a business simulation with a boardroom-ready headline number, and a professional README.